-William Wan is a China correspondent for The Washington Post, based in Beijing and Shanghai.
+William Wan is a roving national correspondent for The Washington Post.

-Born in New York, he grew up living on several continents, with most of his childhood spent in the Canadian prairies and the Mississippi delta.
-He has worked as a metro reporter for the Los Angeles Times and as the Baltimore Sun’s main rewrite reporter.
+Born in New York, Wan grew up living on several continents, with most of his childhood spent in the Canadian prairies and the Mississippi delta.
+He previously worked as a metro reporter for the Los Angeles Times and as the Baltimore Sun’s main rewrite reporter.